 Bangkok is the city that never sleeps..
 Go out and have a magical night!

-If you are wondering what’s the best way to finish up your day in Bangkok, the answer is the night out!
-As is its nickname, ‘a city that never sleeps’, Bangkok’s nightlife is legendary and full of excitement.
+If you are wondering about the best way to finish up your day in Bangkok, the answer is a night out!
+Also known as ‘a city that never sleeps’, Bangkok’s nightlife is legendary and full of excitement.

 There are 3 best spots in Bangkok for the epic night out; Sukhumvit, Thonglor, Ratchada.

 If you want to make the most of your night out, join a bar crawl.
-They will take you to the best spots in the city that only locals know, and also you will get VIP entrance for skipping the line.
+You will hit the best spots in the city that only locals know and get VIP entrance, which allows you to skip the line.

 For more travel tips and ideas for your next trip to Thailand, make sure you visit Trazy.com, Asia’s #1 Travel Shop!